 Draw to show comprehension

 Peer edit with a friend

 Students build a sentence with each page, but that is just the beginning of their task; they also edit using a simple checklist AND have a peer edit as well.
 This holds them accountable to finish, and increases confidence when they get to be the “expert” fixing up someone else’s work.

 After some practice, I see this habit of self-editing transfer to other writing projects as well, such as journal writing and writer’s workshop stories.

 space between words

 We use the editable version to create our own sentences, too!
-It’s fun to work together to write funny sentences and use the names of students in the class.
+It’s fun to work together to write funny sentences together and use the names of students in the class.
 This really increases engagement and they look forward to building the sentences!